 Angel : "How'd she (Buffy) ever fall for a centuries-old guy with a dark past who may or may not be evil?"

-Something bad always happen when the characters drink ("Beer Bad" and "A New Man").
+- Something bad always happens when the characters drink ("Beer Bad" and "A New Man").

 Buffybot: Angel's lame.
 His hair goes straight up, and he's bloody stupid!